Probing hadronic gamma-ray and high-energy neutrino emission from Gaia DR2 star clusters: Comparison with -ray catalogues

 \subsection{Comparison to 4FGL catalogue}

 Sources from the 4FGL catalogue are here considered to be coincident with a SC if they lie within the bubble radius predicted by our \emph{baseline} model.
 NGC\,3603 (see section \ref{sec:ngc3603}) is already provisionally associated with 4FGL\,J1115.1-6118 by \cite{2020ApJ...897..131Saha}, which is the only 4FGL source coincident within $R_s$.
+(Note however that the comparison in section \ref{sec:ngc3603} is made to the extended source FGES\,J1109.4-6115e.)
 Wd2 (see section \ref{sec:Wd2}) is also already associated with a 4FGL source, namely 4FGL\,J1023.3-5747e which is extended and best fit by a radial disk model \citep{2020ApJS..247...33A_4fgl}.
 Nevertheless, we find that there is at least one further unidentified 4FGL source within one bubble radius of Wd2 that hence could be associated.